 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-Jennifer holds a bachelor’s degree in International Affairs and an MSc degree in Environmental Studies and Sustainability Science.
-For the past five years, she has also been a co-director of the Post Growth Institute, a global network of researchers and activists seeking pathways to shared prosperity beyond the growth-based economic system.
+Hinton holds a Bachelor’s degree in International Affairs and an MSc degree in Environmental Studies and Sustainability Science.
+Prior to starting her PhD, she was a co-director of the Post Growth Institute, a global network of researchers and activists seeking pathways to social-ecological prosperity beyond the growth-based economic system.
 In her work with the Post Growth Institute, she co-authored the forthcoming book, How on Earth: Flourishing in a Not-for-Profit World.

-Originally from Colorado in the USA, Jennifer lived in Greece from 2009 – 2016, during the economic crisis, working with both local initiatives and global networks to help lay the foundation for a new economic era.
-In all of my work, I seek to bridge activism, research, and business in order to co-create a more sustainable future for humanity.
+Originally from Colorado in the USA, Hinton lived in Greece from 2009 – 2016, during the economic crisis, working with both local initiatives and global networks to help lay the foundation for a new economic paradigm.
+In all of her work, she seeks to bridge activism, research, and business in order to co-create a more sustainable future for humanity.

 Research news | 2018-03-08